 Calculating your time spent working

-To understand where you stand, let us get into calculations.
-Pull out a sheet of paper or use your phone/computer.
+Let’s try to understand employee productivity vs hours worked by getting into calculations.
+To know where you stand, pull out a sheet of paper or use your phone/computer.

 You can write down the values by referring to the rough approximates for each activity.
 These values might vary for you.
 So write down what you think is the time you spend on each of these activities.